Coping with Depression. Guide to what works – a subjective review

 Coping with Depression.
 A guide to what works for patients carers and professionals

-by Dr Costas Papageorgiou, Dr Hannah Goring and Dr Justin Haslam
+This is a subjective review of the above book, by Dr Costas Papageorgiou, Dr Hannah Goring and Dr Justin Haslam

 After a brief introduction the book starts with a chapter by an unnamed patient of theirs whose health problems were attributed to repeated cycles of depression, the cause of which ultimately lay with suppressed issues after an unhappy childhood (can relate to the guy somewhat!) and goes on to describe the treatment he had to help him overcome it without more relapses.

 The next chapter looks briefly at some of the types of depression like SAD and Dysthymia (the closest to mine), though Manic (bi-polar) Depression is covered in a separate book of its own in the series, as is OCD.
 Subsequent chapters look at facts and figures and a long look at medications* and other treatments.

 *I used to be on a SNRI’s like Venlafaxine myself (Efexor in the States).
 Helped the mood swings enough that my family could tell when I’d forgotten to take them!
 Didn’t get to the root cause mind, nor did counselling and later CBT on their own – which is why I’m back where I am, only a far worse this time, which is saying a lot.

 Changing how you feel by changing how you behave